Tuition, Fees, and Other Financial Information

 Tuition Refunds

-Students who withdraw by midnight on Day 13 of the semester or term will receive a full refund.
-Students who withdraw after midnight of Day 13 and before 60% of the semester or term has passed will receive a prorated refund.
-The refund percentage is calculated based on the date the student withdraws.
-No refund will be issued after 60% of a semester or term has passed.
+Students who withdraw by the Tuition Refund Deadline will receive a full refund.
 In addition, BYU Pathway Worldwide reserves the right to not grant a refund to a student who is suspended or dismissed.

 Exceptions to the Tuition Refund Policy